Temple of the False God card art

 How often is Temple of the False God drawn in a Commander game?

-What turn does Temple of the False God usually get played?
+What turn does Temple of the False God typically get played?

-Does casting Temple of the False God actually help you win?
+Does casting Temple of the False God actually correlate with winning?

 Is Temple of the False God legal in Commander?

 Yes.
-Temple of the False God is legal in Commander, Duel Commander, Legacy, Vintage, Premodern, Oathbreaker, and TLR.
-It is not legal in Standard, Pioneer, Modern, Historic, Alchemy, Pauper, Brawl, or Timeless.
-It is unrestricted in Commander.
+Temple of the False God is legal in Commander, Duel Commander, Legacy, Vintage, Premodern, and Oathbreaker.
+It is not legal in Standard, Pioneer, Modern, Pauper, or Brawl.
+Its colorless identity means it fits in any Commander deck regardless of color combination.

-Which commanders most frequently include Temple of the False God?
+Which commanders most often run Temple of the False God?